nuetzi/nuetzi.github.io/README.md

 I do think I managed to get it right by manipulating the CSS class correctly in the JS code.

-I was unable to totally fix the end-game edge cases, so there are some questionable scenarios that still arise.
+There might still be some questionable scenarios that arise at the end game.
+I think I fixed them all, but it's possible I missed a scenario.

 -------------------------